timescale/docs/timescaledb/getting-started/query-data.md

 GROUP BY city_name;
 ```

-And here’s how to find the total snowfall for each city in the past 5 years:
+And here's how to find the total snowfall for each city in the past 5 years:

 ```sql
 --------------------------------